2024–25 EuroCup Basketball

 The 2024–25 EuroCup Basketball season was the 23rd season of Euroleague Basketball's secondary level professional club basketball tournament.
 It was the 17th season since it was renamed from the ULEB Cup to the EuroCup, and the second season under the new title sponsorship name of BKT.
 The season began on 24 September 2024 and ended on 16 April 2025 with the Finals.

 Team allocation

-A total of 20 teams from 12 countries participate in the 2024–25 EuroCup season.
-On June 17, 2024, Euroleague Basketball confirmed the team list for this season.
+A total of 20 teams from 12 countries participated in the 2024–25 EuroCup season.
+On June 17, 2024, Euroleague Basketball confirmed the team list for the season.

 Teams

-League positions after playoffs of the previous season shown in parentheses.
+League positions after the playoffs of the previous season are shown in parentheses.